What is a Nonprofit Grant?

 What is a nonprofit grant?

 A nonprofit grant, sometimes referred to as a fundraising grant, is a financial donation given to an organization.
 Grants are typically given by a foundation, corporation, or government agency.
-Many nonprofits are funded by grants that they receive throughout the year.
+Many nonprofits are partially or even entirely funded by grants they receive throughout the year.

 Grant organizations, also known as grantmakers, are the foundations, corporations, or government agencies that provide the funding for grants.
 They usually specify how their gift should be distributed.
 Rather than giving a lump sum donation that the nonprofit can use to support general operations, grant organizations may stipulate that they want the funds to be used to support a specific program or initiative.

 Because grants typically come from large, established organizations, they are often much larger gifts than those that come from individual donors.
 Large, one-time gifts like grants can give your nonprofit the push it needs to fund a much-needed program or purchase essential supplies or equipment.
 This can bring your nonprofit into a new phase of growth, attracting increased attention and new donors.